IMG_5122.jpeg

 IMG_8085.jpeg

 Alison McNulty is an artist, educator, curator, and gallery director based in Newburgh, NY.
-Her interconnected roles serve a collective spirit of community and co-mentorship that tends to the margins, values diversity and nuance, and embraces the non-human.
-Through all aspects of her work, Alison counters dominant narratives around places, groups, and resources.
-She prioritizes embodied practices in knowledge and culture-making, offers an expansive and inclusive vision of where and how art might be experienced in the world and who it’s for, and works to compel deeper engagements with attention and care.
+Her interconnected roles serve a collective spirit of community and co-mentorship that tends to the margins, values diversity and nuance, and includes the non-human world.
+Through all aspects of her work, Alison prioritizes embodied practices in knowledge and culture-making, offers an expansive and inclusive vision of where and how art might be experienced in the world and who it’s for, and works to compel meaningful engagements with art, each other, and the environment through deep modes of attention and care.

-Selected exhibitions include Casas Riegner, Bogota, Columbia, Maguire Museum, Philadelphia, Hortus Arboretum and Botanical Garden, Stone Ridge, NY, Metro Studios, Bridgeport, CT, Basilica Hudson, Kube Art Center Beacon, NY, Woodstock Byrdcliffe Guild, Fridman Gallery Beacon, WAAM Woodstock, PS21 Chatham, NY, International Museum of Contemporary Sculpture, Santo Tirso, Portugal, Art Lot, Brooklyn, Terrain Biennial, and Samuel Dorsky Museum in New Paltz, NY.
+Selected exhibitions include Casas Riegner, Bogota, Columbia; Maguire Museum, Philadelphia, PA; Hortus Arboretum and Botanical Garden, Stone Ridge, NY; Metro Studios, Bridgeport, CT; Basilica Hudson, Hudson, NY; Kube Art Center Beacon, NY; Woodstock Byrdcliffe Guild, Woodstock, NY; Fridman Gallery, Beacon, NY; WAAM, Woodstock, NY; PS21, Chatham, NY; International Museum of Contemporary Sculpture, Santo Tirso, Portugal; Art Lot, Brooklyn, NY; Terrain Biennial, Newburgh, NY; and the Samuel Dorsky Museum, New Paltz, NY.
 McNulty has attended residencies at Atlantic Center for the Arts, Saltonstall Foundation, and STONELEAF Retreat, and created House Project, a self-made residency in an abandoned house in Gainesville, FL.

-Since 2023, McNulty is Director of Ann Street Gallery in Newburgh, NY, a contemporary art space thriving under the umbrella of Safe Harbors of the Hudson, a mixed-use, non-profit housing and arts redevelopment project.
-At Ann Street Gallery, McNulty leads a six-month Emerging Artist Fellowship Program in collaboration with a broad network of regional mentors and community partners and directs a six-month Artist Researcher in Residence program focusing on community-driven interdisciplinary creative research projects.
-In her role as Gallery Director, McNulty works to create arts programming and exhibitions that are challenging and accessible, serve disenfranchised artists and community members, provide tangible support to artists, highlight underrepresented perspectives and experimental practices, and ground conversations around art in embodied creative practices, diverse communities, and physical places.
+Since 2023, Alison has served as the Gallery Director of Ann Street Gallery in Newburgh, NY, a contemporary art space thriving under the umbrella of Safe Harbors of the Hudson, a mixed-use, non-profit housing and arts redevelopment project.
+At Ann Street Gallery, Alison leads a six-month Emerging Artist Fellowship Program in collaboration with a broad network of regional mentors and community partners and directs a six-month Artist Researcher in Residence program focusing on community-driven interdisciplinary creative research projects.
+In her role as director, Alison works to create arts programming and exhibitions that are challenging and accessible, serve disenfranchised artists and community members, provide tangible support to artists, highlight underrepresented perspectives and experimental practices, and ground conversations around art in embodied creative practices, diverse communities, and physical places.

 Alison McNulty CV